videoDAC/streaming-back-end/ROADMAP.md

 ### Configuring for IPv6

 Enable this to work over IPv6, so that individuals have better control over their privacy and security.

+### ENS Integration

+Be able to reference streams via their ENS name.

 ### Containerising